msgeden/familyclassifier/README.txt

-This README file is for Malware Family Classifier as a part of Research Project at ------ Submission date: 26/06/2017
+This README file is for Malware Family Classifier as a part of Research Project at University of Oxford Submission date: 15/06/2018
-Created by: ---
+Created by: Munir Geden

 *************************************
 Path definitions